Send and receive data with webhooks

 Idempotency

-By default, we provide X-CIO-Idempotency-Key in the header.
+We add X-CIO-Idempotency-Key to request headers.
 This is useful for preventing duplicate requests from creating multiple records in a system.
-This means that if the same request is sent multiple times, the result will be the same as if it were only sent once.
+If the same request is sent multiple times, the result will be the same as if it were only sent once.

-You may see the value more than once if:
+You may see the value more than once in these situations:

-• your server doesn’t respond with a 20x, but still accepts the request, so we automatically retry the action or
+• Your server doesn’t respond with a 20x, but still accepts the request, so we automatically retry the action.

 Securely verify requests

-For security purposes, webhooks are delivered with an X-CIO-Signature header.
-This signature is generated by combining your webhook signing key with the body of webhook request using a standard HMAC-SHA256 hash.
+For security purposes, webhooks include X-CIO-Signature in the header.
+This signature combines your webhook signing key with the body of the webhook request using a standard HMAC-SHA256 hash.

 Here’s an example of a validation function in Golang.